 Grande Provence has appointed Guy Bennett as new Executive Chef to lead the kitchen brigade at The Restaurant of this historic Franschhoek Heritage Wine Estate.

 A seasoned chef, Guy has worked his way up the ranks alongside some of Cape Town’s most celebrated culinary masters the likes of Michael Deg, Bertus Basson, Reuben Riffel and top pastry chef, André Steyn.
-Guy takes over from Darren Badenhorst, who is opening his own restaurant, Le coin Français, in Fraschhoek.
+Guy takes over from Darren Badenhorst, who is opening his own restaurant, in Franschhoek.

 Working with these leading chefs from tiny boutique kitchens to busy international hotels has equipped Guy to understand the diverse needs of his guests.
 He allows the changing seasons to guide his cooking and constantly seeks new ways of improving what he produces.